Atlas-OS/docs/docs/install-faq/windows-version-support.md

 The only exclusions to this are:

-- Enterprise LTSC editions
-    - Atlas already debloats Windows' included apps
-- Windows Server
+- **Enterprise LTSC:** LTSC editions are often not on the latest Windows versions, which we don't test nor support
-    - Supporting it would require too much extra testing
+- **Windows Server:** Supporting it would require too much extra testing